 Having each girl's attention she continued, "Carrie thought her parents were playing favorites.
 "Be sure to have the dishes done when we get back!" her sister taunted her when their mother took her on a shopping trip alone.
-When they returned with a new suede coat for her sister, it was just too much for Carrie!
+When they returned with a fancy new dress, it was just too much for Carrie!